DenTelezhkin/DTTableViewManager/Documentation/DTTableViewManager 6.0 Migration Guide.md

   }
 ```

-As you can see, .custom case has a closure of type `(IndexPath,Any) -> Bool` which allows you to customize mapping as you want.
-Apart from condition, you can also change reuseIdentifier to be used for mappings.
-This is rare case, however if you want for example to use different XIBs for the same cell class, you would need to do this:
+`.custom` case has a closure of type `(IndexPath,Any) -> Bool` which allows you to customize mapping as you want.
+Apart from condition, you can also change `reuseIdentifier` to be used for mappings.
+This is rare case, however if you want for example to use different XIBs for the same cell class in different sections, you would need to do this:

 ```swift
 manager.register(NibCell.self) { mapping in